 Likewise, a child of a graduate or a member of the staff may also say “I do” at an academy.
 Wherever you opt to take the plunge, discuss it with your chosen chaplain of choice.
 Get on his schedule; he can be a busy, busy guy these days.

 Call it one of your fringe benefits, but military chaplains perform wedding ceremonies free of charge.
 Now there’s a bargain for you if there ever was one!
-It is customary, however, to make a small donation of $50-$60 to the chapel as a show of appreciation.
+It is customary, however, to make a small donation of $50 to $60 to the chapel as a show of appreciation.

 Before using the freebie services, however, you may be required to attend one or more premarital counseling sessions.
 This is where the chaplain will tell you how important it really is to clean the tube of toothpaste off if you know if bothers your spouse.
 During these sessions, you can also discuss ceremonial do’s and don’ts.
 Keep in mind that rules and regulations may vary among installations, branches of services and religions.
 Kline further advises couples to involve both sets of parents in the premarital counseling process and in the planning of the wedding itself.